espenabr/turbothink/README.md

 ## Future improvements

--   More complex UI elements like tables and nested lists
+-   More complex UI elements like nested lists and diagrams
--   Plain-text elements to add more context
+-   Sort/filter/grouping for tables
 -   Smoother user experience
 -   Display errors when things go wrong